FAQ - Animal Control

 Please call your local city's public works department for assistance.

-A. It is unlawful under Code 6.04.050 for any person to be the owner or keeper of a dog running at-large.
+A. It is unlawful under Code 6.04.230 for any person to be the owner or keeper of a dog running at-large.
 Any dog found running at large may be impounded and brought to the shelter.
-Redemption fees and fines will then be charged.
+Redemption fees and fines may then be charged.

 A. A dog is considered property, and Animal Services cannot remove someone’s property without official cause or a judge's order.
 As long as an owner keeps his dog(s) confined to his property and complies with animal ordinances, Animal Services cannot take any action against the owner, such as taking the person’s dog from them.